YottaDB/YDBDoc/MessageRecovery/errors.rst

 ORLBKFRZPROG, tttt : waiting for FREEZE on region rrrr (dddd) to clear

-MUPIP Information: Issued by MUPIP ROLLBACK -ONLINE when it encounters a region rrrr mapped to dabase file dddd which is frozen; tttt is the time it encountered the condition.
+MUPIP Information: Issued by MUPIP ROLLBACK -ONLINE when it encounters a region rrrr mapped to database file dddd which is frozen; tttt is the time it encountered the condition.

-Action: ROLLBACK waits for a period determined the the ydb_db_startup_max_wait environment variable, after which it clears the FREEZE and proceeds.
-The ROLLBACK is inappropriate due to the conditions that lead to the FREEZE, cancel the ROLLBACK, otherwise cancel the FREEZE or wait for ROLLBACK to clear it automatically.
+Action: ROLLBACK waits for a period determined the ydb_db_startup_max_wait environment variable, after which it clears the FREEZE and proceeds.
+If the ROLLBACK is inappropriate due to the conditions that led to the FREEZE - Cancel the ROLLBACK, otherwise cancel the FREEZE or wait for ROLLBACK to clear it automatically.

 --------------------
 ORLBKINPROG